AlexanderBord/Jill-Of-The-Jungle/README.md

 # Jill-Of-The-Jungle_OOP_GAME

+This is my final project in the second and last course of object oriented programmig.
 Remake of "Jill Of The Jungle" game.
 Implementation using the C++ language while adhering to all the principles of the language, graphics was made with SFML graphic library.